cipherphinx/cloud-resume/README.md

 - **AWS API Gateway**: API Gateway is used to invoke my lambda function to update the dynamodb visitor count

+## SSL Certificate Provider

+- **AWS Certificate Manager**: Created a public certificate in ACM to implement safe browsing with HTTPS

 ## Domain Provider

 - **Go Daddy**: Purchased a domain name in godaddy to be used for my CloudFront and API Gateway domain name

 ## Conclusion

 Thank you for visiting my Cloud Resume Challenge implementation!
 I hope this project effectively showcases my cloud skills and demonstrates my ability to develop a professional online presence.
-Feel free to explore the code, make suggestions, or reach out if you have any questions.
+This resume demonstrate that I can learn any tools and implement it if given enough time to explore.

 ## Cloud Resume Link